GiampaoloGabba/Rider.RemoteSimulator.Win/README.md

 2) Connects to your mac host with the settings provided in `Rider.RemoteSimulator.Win.exe.config`
 3) Retrieve the simulators list from xcode to get the right UDID for the selected simulator
 4) Launch the Windows Remote Simulator from command line, passing the right UDID

+### FAQ:

+1) *Why an external tool and not a plugin?*

+Well...  currently i dont have time to learn how to develop a plugin for Rider, so i made a simple console application to use as an external tool :)

+2) *Whaaat???
+A plain password in the .config file?*

+Yeah, i know... i know...
+But see the previous FAQ: i dont have much time right now so i had to do things super-fast.
+If you dont like this auth method, a pull request will be super-welcome!